Wing of a European Roller

 Wing of a European Roller (also known as Wing of a Blue Roller) is a nature study watercolor by Albrecht Dürer.
-Dürer painted it from a dead specimen in 1500 or 1512.
+Dürer painted it from a dead specimen in 1512.

 Description

 The watercolor's dimensions are 19.6 x 20 centimeters.
 It is in the collection of the Albertina, Vienna.
 In 2013, the Wing of a European Roller was loaned with other Dürer works, to the National Gallery of Art, Washington.